 End of story.

 Now, the real story is that Roy Hodgson’s motivational speeches appear to be working…top of the qualifying group.
 But, Roy should leave his rather weak NASA jokes at home when the team travels to the World Cup in Rio.
 Because there’s a mine of rich motivational material out there, Roy.
+Certainly Carlo Ancelotti could provide some tips with his choice of motivational speeches.
+Or, perhaps he could raid the store cupboard for all those LoveFilm DVDs with the motivating speeches.
+You never know.
 So, if you need a hand…

 You can discover innovative ways to deliver your next motivation speech at work.
 Just join a public speaking course.
 Or, why not ask us to arrange a corporate training day for your team.
 Please don’t hesitate to call.